stanfordpython/python-assignments/Assignment0/README.md

 ## Grading

-This assignment will not be assigned a numeric grade.
-However, we will be leaving detailed feedback on your functionality and style, so take a pass through your completed assignment to make its style feel good (to you!) if you haven't already done that.

-Even though we haven't discussed style too much in class so far,
+This assignment will just be submitted for feedback, not a grade!

 ## Style Checks

-While not necessary for this assignment, we want to point out a really useful tool for following the mechanics of Python style.
+While not necessary for this assignment, we want to point out a useful tool for following the mechanics of Python style.
 The `pycodestyle` command-line tool takes as arguments a list of Python files and outputs a list of mechanical style violations.
-This catches small things like inconsistent spacing, line length, whitespace, but not larger things like program design, idiomatic Python, or structural complexity.
+This catches small things like inconsistent spacing, line length, whitespace, but not larger things like program design, idiomatic Python, or structural complexity. *Nobody writes error-free code! `pycodestyle` is there to help your code comply with the (somewhat arbitrary) rules that the Python community has decided on.*

 You can run `pycodestyle` as follows: